knpuniversity/symfony4/sfcasts/upgrade-sf5/secrets-vault-setup.md

 ## Converting an Env Var to a Secret

-Ok, as *soon* as you have an environment variable that you want to *convert* to a secret, you need to actually fully *remove* it as an environment variable: don't set it as an environment variable anywhere anymore.
+Ok, as *soon* as you have an environment variable that you want to *convert* to a secret, you need to fully *remove* it as an environment variable: do *not* set it as an environment variable anywhere anymore.
 I'll remove `MAILER_DSN` from `.env` and if we *were* overriding it in `.env.local`, I would also remove it from there.

-Not surprisingly, when you refresh, *now* we get a great big ugly error: the environment variable is not found.
+Not surprisingly, when you refresh, we're greeted with a great big ugly error: the environment variable is not found.

 ## Bootstrapping the Secrets Vault

 So how *do* we make `MAILER_DSN` an encrypted secret?
-With a fancy-new console
+With a fancy new console
 command:

 ```terminal
 php bin/console secrets:set MAILER_DSN
 ```

-That will ask us for the value: I'll go copy the `null://null` value - you'll learn why in a minute - and paste it here.
-You don't see my pasted value because the command hides the input in case it's sensitive.
+That will ask us for the value: I'll go copy `null://null` - you'll learn why I'm choosing that value in a minute - and paste it here.
+You don't see the pasted value because the command hides the input to be safe.

 ## The Public/Encryption & Private/Decryption Keys